Get

 How Do I Care for a Cat with Ear Mites?

 Thankfully, the old days of treating cats daily for a month, or treating them with multiple injections, appear to be behind us.
-There are several newer products that can be applied to the skin between the shoulder blades.
+Several newer products can be applied to the skin between the shoulder blades.
 If you keep up with these treatments monthly, the ear mites will be killed off and should never return.

 If one cat in your house is affected by ear mites, every other cat and dog in the house must also be treated for ear mites.
 Some cats will suffer secondary bacterial or yeast ear infections, as a result of scratching and traumatizing the ears.
 These will need to be treated with different topical medications (ear drops) prescribed by your veterinarian.